SMelanko/AvantizeGuide/1-communication/2-mattermost/README.md

    If you haven't installed .NET yet then such dialog should be shown.
 <p align="center"><img src="https://raw.github.com/SMelanko/AvantizeGuide/master/1-communication/2-mattermost/imgs/img-1.png"/></p>
-   Simply click the _Install_ button to continue installation process.
+   Simply click the '_Install_' button to continue installation process.

-2. In the Settings page click _Add new team_ button and fill _Name_ and _URL_ fields.
+2. In the Settings page click '_Add new team_' button and fill '_Name_' and '_URL_' fields.
    ```
    Name - avantize
    URL - https://chat.avantize.com